List of Zimbabwe One Day International cricket records: Narrowest win margins (by wickets)

 The narrowest margin of victory by wickets is 1 wicket which has settled 55 such ODIs.
 Both West Indies and New Zealand have recorded such victory on eight occasions.
 Zimbabwe has won the match by a margin of one wicket on four occasions.

 Greatest loss margins (by runs)

 Zimbabwe's biggest defeat by runs was against South Africa in the Zimbabwe's tour of South Africa in October 2010 at Willowmoore Park, Benoni, South Africa.

 Greatest loss margins (by balls remaining)

 The greatest winning margin by balls remaining in ODIs was England's victory over Canada by 8 wickets with 277 balls remaining in the 1979 Cricket World Cup.
 The largest defeat suffered by Zimbabwe was during the Zimbabwe's tour of Sri Lanka in 2001 when they lost by 9 wickets with 274 balls remaining.

 Greatest loss margins (by wickets)

-Zimbabwe have lost an ODI match by a margin of 10 wickets on eight occasions with most recent being during the fourth match of the Zimbabwe's ODI series against Afghanistan in UAE in February 2018.
+Zimbabwe have lost an ODI match by a margin of 10 wickets on nine occasions with most recent being during the fourth match of the India tour of Zimbabwe in 2022.